cmdcolin/cmdcolin.github.io/_posts/2022-05-27-youmaynotneedabundler.md

 `"moduleResolution": "node"` in `tsconfig.json`, and you will want to set `"type": "module"` in `package.json`.
 You may also need to explicitly import with `.js` extensions in your source code, even if you write `.ts`.
 This is awkward, and something the community is still grappling with.
+You will also probably use the "exports" field in package.json.

 If you have ever stumbled on this topic, you will probably want to see this link https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c